 But I can very gratefully say that he celebrated four years of sobriety this past April, and I pray that God willing, my wonderful son will continue to remain drug-free.
 I am of course ridiculously proud of him for his courage and hard work, and his tireless efforts to give back to others with this terrible disease.

-I send my very best wishes and prayers to every addict, every parent, and every family member out there who is dealing with the horrific disease of addiction.
+I send my very best wishes and prayers to every addict, every parent, and every family member out there who is dealing with the chronic disease of addiction.
 And I wish each one of you success in finding reputable, cost-effective treatment leading to long-term recovery.